lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 This is the second lecture in our series on confirmatory factor analysis (CFA).
 In this lesson we will compare first-order structures (with correlated uncorrelated factors) to second-order and bifactor structures.
-Modification indices will alow us to tweak each model's fit.
+Modification indices will allow us to tweak each model's fit.
 We will also determine and track the identification status of models, including nested/nesting models and examining issues of equivalent models.

 ## Navigating this Lesson

 The lecture is just under two hours.
 I would add another two-to-three hours to work through and digest the materials.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, occasionally there are some that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro).

 ### Learning Objectives